Local Index Theory for Lorentzian Manifolds

 In this notation for $p_{>}$ and $p_{<}$ we suppress the dependence on the choice of ray of minimal growth.
 We also define the projections

-In case $\Sigma$ is a non-compact complete Riemannian manifold and there exists a positive definite Hermitian inner product on $\SS$ with respect to which $\DS$ is self-adjoint and $0$ does not lie in the essential spectrum, we are in case~\eqref{FallA}.
-We can apply the Borel functional calculus for unbounded self-adjoint operators to $\DS$ and we define
+In case $\Sigma$ is a noncompact complete Riemannian manifold and there exists a positive definite Hermitian inner product on $\SS$ with respect to which $\DS$ is selfadjoint and $0$ does not lie in the essential spectrum, we are in case~\eqref{FallA}.
+We can apply the Borel functional calculus for unbounded selfadjoint operators to $\DS$ and we define